hotwired/stimulus-site/docs/handbook/06_working_with_external_resources.md

 # Working With External Resources

-In the last chapter we learned how to load and persist a controller's internal state using the Data API.
+In the last chapter we learned how to load and persist a controller's internal state using the Values API.

 Sometimes our controllers need to track the state of external resources, where by _external_ we mean anything that isn't in the DOM or a part of Stimulus.
 For example, we may need to issue an HTTP request and respond as the request's state changes.
 Or we may want to start a timer and then stop it when the controller is no longer connected.
 In this chapter we'll see how to do both of those things.